brootaylor/bostontparty-v2/src/_content/pages/about.md

 ---
 layout: "layouts/about.njk"
 title: "About us"
-summary: "Should you find yourself in the Boston / Impendle area, KwaZulu-Natal, the Boston T Party is a perfect spot if you need somewhere to stay or an authentic venue to hold your function."
+summary: "Should you find yourself in the Boston / Impendle area, KwaZulu-Natal, the Boston T Party is a perfect spot if you need somewhere to stay or an authentic venue to hold your event."
 lead:
   - 'Welcome to our little oasis!
-Should you find yourself in the Boston / Impendle area, the Boston T Party is a perfect spot if you need <a href="/accommodation">somewhere to stay</a> or an authentic <a href="/venue-hire">venue to hold your function</a>.'
+Should you find yourself in the Boston / Impendle area, the Boston T Party is a perfect spot if you need <a href="/accommodation">somewhere to stay</a> or an authentic <a href="/venue-hire">venue to hold your event</a>.'

 bodyClass: "about"

 date: 2020-09-12T01:12:00
-updated: 2023-02-13T14:36:00
+updated: 2023-02-14T11:17:00
 ---

 {% from "components/core/buttons/buttons.njk" import button %}